written by Dr. William McSwain

 Common causes of dry eye include aging, blepharitis (inflammation of the eyelids), menopause, smoking, oral medications such as anti-histamines or beta-blockers, dry or windy weather, contact lens wear, autoimmune diseases, refractive surgery, and traumatic or surgical damage to the eyelid anatomy.
 You may notice your symptoms are more common at the end of the day or when reading, watching TV, or using the computer because you do not blink as often when performing these tasks.

 Lubricating ointment can be used at bedtime to keep your eyes from drying out while you sleep.
-I recommend Refresh P.M. or Systane Nighttime.
+I recommend Refresh PM, Systane Nighttime, or Retaine PM.
 Some patients do not like using ointment because it can make your vision cloudy if you wake up in the middle of the night.
 The cloudiness can be relieved by rinsing the ointment out with eyewash solution or a damp washcloth.

 Punctal plugs are used to block the tear ducts that drain tears out of your eyes into your nose and the back of your throat.
 This keeps the tears in your eyes and prevents dryness.
 They can be inserted in the office in a pain-free, very low risk procedure that only takes about 1-2 minutes and is covered by most insurance companies.
-They are not visible and are well tolerated, but can usually be easily removed if you do not like them.
+They are not visible and are well tolerated.

 Omega-3 fatty acids can improve tear production.
 Consider taking a fish oil or flax seed supplement.